 As such, take the time to plan your poem in advance before you start writing, so you can decide which poetry techniques would work best.
 Advance planning can help to prevent excessive rewrites at a later date, so it can really pay to get on top of your poem early, long before the pen hits paper.

-Thinking about potential techniques in advance can really help your writing, as you can help figure out whether you’d like to use figurative language, hyperbole, or stressed vowel sounds to help convey the true meaning of your poem to the reader.
+Thinking about potential techniques in advance can really help your writing and publishing, as you can help figure out whether you’d like to use figurative language, hyperbole, or stressed vowel sounds to help convey the true meaning of your poem to the reader.

 However, if you didn’t plan out a poem you wrote, or if you prefer to write organically, then not to worry!
 Even if you’ve finished a poem, it’s still worth spending some time looking through your work to see whether your poem achieves what you’d like it to.